26th March 2019

 Mike Spradbery, Senior Technical Leader, IBM Security UK & Ireland

-Join this interactive session where we will explore incident response, the need for cyber security training from the boardroom down and how this all relates to a 23 tonne truck.
+As cyber incidents are becoming a matter of ‘when’ not ‘if’ for many companies, join this interactive session where we will explore incident response; the need for cyber security training from the boardroom down and how this all relates to a 23 tonne truck.
+You will also hear from Diana Moldovan, UKI & Cyber Operations Lead at Aviva who will share insights from her recent experience in a fully immersive cyber range.

 Public Cloud: Risks and Security Considerations